March 17, 2010, 10:12AM

 "I know I have to make a decision, not on the bill as I would like to see it, but as it is," Kucinich said.

-His recent criticism of the bill included a column he authored for last Sunday's Plain Dealer, in which he wrote:
+column he authored for last Sunday's Plain Dealer, in which he wrote:

 Even with the few modest improvements in the bill, the insurance companies will still have dozens of loopholes to deny care and continue to find ways to leave Americans with the unpayable bill."